peter-newton/peter-newton.github.io/projects/project-1.md

 Being a novice programmer, I found difficulty in translating what I wanted my pseudocode to do in C.  I approached the problem with one segment at a time and ensured those segments worked.
 The function calls gave me the most resistance, but through persistence and careful review of my class notes, I was proud of the product output.
 This project provided a deeper understanding of programming in C as well as a practical application of linked lists.

-Here is some code that illustrates how we read values from the line sensors:
+Here is some code that illustrates how I displayed the found check:

 ```js